 This booklet is part of a stream of new resources that we are creating to help build discipleship.
 To raise awareness of the term and to start people talking we created 'Conversations in Discipleship'.
 'Exploring Discipleship' continues the conversation by providing a starting point and perhaps by helping you define your own terms and start thinking about your own culture.
-Next, we hope to produce a suite of learning materials for use in intergenerational groups and, finally, we hope to equip and inspire individuals to become more involved in discipling others in their own contexts.
+We will produce a suite of learning materials for use in diverse settings, intergenerational groups and we hope to equip and inspire individuals to become more involved in discipling others in their own contexts.